cverdel/image_examples/README.md

 # Image examples

-Some example images I've made, mainly using QGIS and rayshader
+Some images I've made, mainly using QGIS and rayshader

+Rayshaded version of the 1st edition Bloods Range 1:250,000-scale geological map in the Amadeus Basin of the Northern Territory.

 ![alt text][BR_image]